Constructive trust: Unjust enrichment

 In Chase Manhattan Bank NA v Israel-British Bank (London) Ltd one bank paid another bank a large sum of money by mistake (note that the recipient bank did not do anything wrong – it just received money not owed to it).
 Goulding J held that the money was held on (constructive) trust for the first bank.
 The reasoning, in this case, has been doubted, and in Westdeutsche Landesbank Girozentrale v Islington London Borough Council the House of Lords distanced itself from the idea that unjust enrichment raises trusts in the claimant's favour.
 This remains an area of intense controversy.

-These type of trusts are called '"institutional" constructive trusts'.
+These types of trusts are called '"institutional" constructive trusts'.
 They arise the moment the relevant conduct (breach of duty, unjust enrichment etc.) occurs.
 They can be contrasted with '"remedial" constructive trusts', which arise on the date of judgment as a remedy awarded by the court to do justice in the particular case.

 An example is the Australian case Muschinski v Dodds.
 A de facto couple lived in a house owned by the man.
 They agreed to make improvements to the property by building a pottery shed for the woman to do arts and crafts work in.
 The woman paid for part of this.
 They then broke up.
 The High Court held that the man held the property on constructive trust for himself and the woman in the proportions in which they had contributed to the improvements to the land.
 This trust did not arise the moment the woman commenced improvements – that conduct did not involve a breach of duty or an unjust enrichment etc. The trust arose at the date of judgment, to do justice in the case.

 In Bathurst City Council v PWC Properties, the High Court that as constructive trusts are the most severe remedy in cases of breach of fiduciary duty, they should only be imposed when other remedies are inappropriate in providing relief.

 Common intention constructive trusts

-Common intention constructive trusts consider the intention of the parties.
-This is significantly found in the familial context.
-For example, do the cohabitants have a beneficial interest in their home?
-Here, equity will follow the law.

-Following Stack v Dowden equity will look at the registered owner as a property and then distribute it in those proportions.
-For example, if the parties had joint legal ownership of a property, then there is a strong presumption that they have a beneficial interest.
-However, in most cases with the cohabitants, one person has legal title.
-In that case, the sole owner would be presumed to have sole beneficial ownership.
-This can be problematic in circumstances where the other cohabitant (the one who doesn't have title) does a lot to improve the property or just contribute to it in some way.

-This can, however, be rebutted if there was common intention to hold the property differently.
-In such cases, the courts will find a constructive trust in those proportions.
+Common intention constructive trusts were developed to fulfil the reasonable expectations of parties to family property disputes.
+Equity follows the law, the legal ownership will generally be regarded as the equitable ownership.
+However, where there are the cohabitants, the other cohabitant (the one who doesn't have title) may consider they have acquired a beneficial ownership interest through their contributions to the family or improvement of the property.

+To advance a common intention constructive trust theory, it must be shown that: